 The thing is with this whole onboarding process, though: It’s not what you do but how you do it.

 You can have the most well-structured, well-developed, consistent, and thorough onboarding process but if you don’t deliver it well, that employee is going to walk away thinking, “Wow.
 WTF was that?”

-It’s true.
-I love a good process and I have talked about it a lot.
-Sometimes you have to say things more than once for people to get it.
+But the truth is, sometimes you have to say things more than once for people to get it.

 I read a lot.
 It comes with the territory, right?
-You gotta keep up with all the new ideas, what people are talking about, all the unique ways of saying the same thing in a way that no one actually notices.
+You gotta keep up with all the new ideas, what people are talking about, and all the unique ways of saying the same thing in a way that no one actually notices.

 In planning this post, though, I said something to myself that no one has said since my university days.
 It’s a phrase my old mentor used to pull out every time I tried to half-ass my way through some French philosopher or another: You’re better than this.
 Do it right.